-- Operators would continue to own or lease buses - o GMCA would introduce a residual value (RV) mechanism to guarantee the future value of franchisees' bus fleets at franchise end. - Intelligent Transport Systems (ITS) - GMCA would oversee implementation of common ITS, such as ticketing, vehicle location and driver communications systems, across Greater Manchester to secure efficiencies and a consistent customer experience - Other aspects of ITS, such as CCTV, where there is limited benefit from uniformity, would be provided by operators subject to GMCA minimum standards.
+- With control over the depot estate, GMCA would also be able to coordinate and consolidate depot capacity across Greater Manchester, managing the specification and quality of the depot assets better - Provision of depot facilities for small franchise contracts and school contracts would remain the responsibility of their operators.
+The smaller scale of these facilities means that they were not considered strategic in nature and do not present a material barrier to entry. - Fleet - Operators would continue to own or lease buses - GMCA would introduce a residual value (RV) mechanism to guarantee the future value of franchisees' bus fleets at franchise end. - Intelligent Transport Systems (ITS) - GMCA would oversee implementation of common ITS, such as ticketing, vehicle location and driver communications systems, across Greater Manchester to secure efficiencies and a consistent customer experience - Other aspects of ITS, such as CCTV, where there is limited benefit from uniformity, would be provided by operators subject to GMCA minimum standards.